 Throughout the year, children will have the opportunity to engage with and explore a variety of activities that encourage development in each of the seven ‘Areas of Learning’.
 Children need to meet the Early Learning Goal in each area at the end of the academic year in order to achieve a ‘Good Level of Development’.
 Each term, we will send home a Topic Map to keep you informed and so that you can support your child’s learning at home.

-We know that a child starting school can be a worrying time, particularly so in current circumstances.
+We know that a child starting school can be a worrying time.
 Please know we are here is support you through it.
 We are here at the start and end of every day.
 Alternatively, you can ring to the school office or send us a message on Tapestry and we will do our best to help.

-We look forward to welcoming you on Monday 6th September.
-Stay safe!
+We look forward to welcoming you on Wednesday 7th September.
+Have a restful summer!